-The LORD says that He will give shepherds after His own heart, who will provide people with guidance with knowledge and proper understanding.
+The LORD says that He will give shepherds after His own heart, who will provide people with guidance with knowledge, and proper understanding.
 True enough, pastors are God’s shepherds in today’s generation.

 A pastor’s job is not an easy task, but they continue to follow what Paul the Apostle says in this verse.
 He urges people to be prepared in preaching the Word of God, whether the time is favorable or not.
 He says to correct and rebuke people with patience and to encourage them with good teaching.

-A church is the body of Christ, which is composed of the people who genuinely believe in Him.
-It is not a building nor a temple.
+A church is the body of Christ, which is composed of people who genuinely believe in Him.
+It is not a building or a temple.
 When the church was first assembled, Jesus Christ gave prophets, teachers, evangelists, pastors, and teachers as gifts to equip the church members to serve God.

 People are instructed never to forget their church leaders, who taught them the Word of God.
 To think of every good thing that has come from their lives, and follow their example of faith.
 This verse reminds you to pay attention to how pastors lead people by example.

 Timothy, Silas, and Paul wrote to the church in Thessalonica.
-They showed gratitude to them through praying for them as they thought of their faithful works, loving deeds, and undying hope because of Christ.
+They showed gratitude to them by praying for them as they thought of their faithful works, loving deeds, and undying hope because of Christ.
 This mirrors how you should always thank God and pray for your pastor constantly.